Apply now and save $75! App fee waived for ALL Spring II applicants!

 Honoring Diversity in the Classroom

-Diversity encompasses a number of identifiers including race, ethnicity, gender, degree of disability and socioeconomic background.
+Educators enrolled in the online M.Ed. — Literacy program at Eastern Washington University (EWU) develop a deep understanding of diversity in all its forms.
+Diversity encompasses a number of identifiers, including race, ethnicity, gender, degree of disability and socioeconomic background.
 Scholars and educators study diversity through different lenses.
-In the book Cooperative Learning and Strategies for Inclusion, author JoAnne W. Putnam focuses on three categories of diversity: developmental and learning disabilities; sensory impairments; and cultural, linguistic and socioeconomic backgrounds.
+Inspired by the book Cooperative Learning and Strategies for Inclusion by JoAnne W. Putnam, Public School Review details three categories of diversity: developmental and learning disabilities; sensory impairments; and cultural, linguistic and socioeconomic backgrounds.

 Diversity Growth in Education